-I’m incredibly grateful to have been selected as Head Boy here at Fulham Boys.
-I’m looking forward to working closely with the teachers and students in order to move this school forward.
-As Head Boy I’m keen to develop and strengthen the existing school community and implement new exciting ideas and events that I hope will make this school a better, more successful and more enjoyable place.
+I’m incredibly grateful to have been selected as Head Boy here at The Fulham Boys School.
+I’m looking forward to working closely with the teachers and students in order to move our school forward.
+As Head Boy, I’m keen to develop and strengthen the existing school community and implement new exciting ideas and events that I hope will make our school a better, more successful and more enjoyable place to be.

 Samuel Arcichowski - Deputy Head Boy for Academics

 I am very grateful to have been entrusted the position of Deputy Head Boy for Academics, and it is a role I am particularly enthusiastic about because it means I can take care of an area I excel at.
 Given that most of the school day is spent in the classroom, I think it's crucial to make the most of it, ensuring that lessons are enjoyable and doing what we can to make sure everyone gets the support they need in order to succeed.
 Going forward, I hope that I can carry on the work that was done by the previous team whilst making sure that students have enough opportunities to give feedback to help us better understand where we can make improvements.

 Joshuelle Asumio - Deputy Head Boy for the Arts

 The foremost reason I wanted to get into this position was because I want to make the students represented in the areas of art, drama and music as well as spreading their creations into the public.
 The main motivator for getting into art as a kid was through things like Disney and other mediums such as cartoons and graphic novels.
 I also have a great interest in music (soundtrack composers such as Hiroyuki Sawano and John Williams) and drama (watching the school plays!) and I’d like to look into more of it, especially since I’ll be working with these departments in closer detail.